riyasach189/Smart-Trainer-Kit/README.md

   - 16 Pin DIP Socket - For IC Tester

 **Features and Description:**
-- The circuit is powered by a 5 V power supply.
+- A 5 V power supply powers the circuit.
-- NE555 Timers are used in astable mode to provide continuous clock signals of 3 frequencies - 0.1 Hz, 1 Hz, 10 Hz.
+- state machines on the rp2040 are used in astable mode to provide continuous clock signals of 3 frequencies - 0.1 Hz, 1 Hz, 10 Hz.
 - The Continuity Checker can be used to debug a circuit.
-- The 4511 IC is connected to a 7 segment display to convert binary input to decimal digits (0 to 9).
+- The 4511 IC is connected to a 7-segment display to convert binary input to decimal digits (0 to 9).
 - The Input LEDs can be operated using the Push Button switches connected to them.
 - The rotary menu is displayed on the LCD screen and operated using the rotary encoder.
 It has 2 options: IC Tester and Voltmeter.
 - If 'Voltmeter' is selected, the LCD displays the voltage (in reference to the circuit GND) at the given point.
 To exit the voltmeter mode, click on the rotary encoder button.